NAMPA CITY COUNCIL ADOPTS SIX COUNCIL DISTRICTS

 - Precincts in a certain district must be touching.

-The Districting Committee shared a draft map for public comment and invited the community to attend open houses on August 16 and August 19.
+The Districting Committee shared a draft map for public comment and invited the community to attend two open houses in August 2022.
 Additionally, a virtual open house was also available.